archmage/archmage.github.io/content/post/checkpoint.md

 +++
 date = 2020-01-19T09:02:25Z
-draft = true
 slug = ""
 title = "Checkpoint: January 19, 2020"

 +++
 Hey all.
 Started writing this as a micropost but it was getting long so now it's a... macropost?
 No, macro means large and I need a word for "not small"... maybe just a 'post'.
 <!--more-->
-_(A quick heads-up: this one's really long.
+_(Editor's note from the future: this one's really long.
 There's a really interesting but also long bit about blue magic you can skip if you don't really care.
 I will try not to blame you.)_

 Anyway.